codesharedot/quantum-resistant-ledger-price/README.md

-# ipchain price
+# unobtanium price

-Gets the ipchain price with Python (from JSON).
+Gets the unobtanium price with Python (from JSON).

 https://pythonbasics.org